syncfusion-content/blazor-docs/blazor/datagrid/row.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/rXLzMXVvTiZCSxLF?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-### Using method

-The Grid provides below methods to customize the appearance of the grid rows :

-1. [getRowByIndex](): This method returns the HTML element of a row at the specified index.
-You can use this method to apply custom styles to a specific row.
-2. [GetRowIndexByPrimaryKeyAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GetRowIndexByPrimaryKeyAsync_System_Object_): This method returns the index of the row with the specified primary key.
-You can use this method to get the index of a specific row and then apply custom styles to it.
-3. [getRows]: This method returns an array of all the row elements in the Grid.
-You can use this method to apply custom styles to all rows or to a specific set of rows based on some condition.
-4. [getRowInfo]: This method returns the data object and index of the row corresponding to the specified row element.
-You can use this method to apply custom styles based on the data in a row.
-5. [getSelectedRowIndexesAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GetSelectedRowIndexesAsync): This method returns an array of the indexes of the selected rows in the Grid.
-You can use this method to apply custom styles to the selected rows.
-6. [getSelectedRows]:This method returns an array of the HTML elements representing the selected rows in the grid.
-You can use this method to directly loop through the selected rows and customize their styles.

-The following example demonstrates how to use getRowByIndex methods to customize the appearance of the row inside the dataBound event of the grid.

 ## Row height

 The Syncfusion Grid allows you to customize the height of rows based on your needs.
 This feature can be useful when you need to display more content in a row or when you want to reduce the height of rows to fit its content.
 You can achieve this by using the [RowHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_RowHeight) property of the Grid component.
 This property allows you to change the height of the entire grid row to your desired value.